-- to work with York Region to ensure that sidewalks and street lighting are provided on all streets served by transit; - d) supporting the provision of accessible, grade-separated crossings, where feasible and environmentally acceptable, at barrier points where major roads, highways, rail lines, and natural features such as ravines and waterways present a significant disruption to the movement of pedestrians and cyclists; - e) promoting a safe and comprehensive network of signed bike routes, bike lanes, cycling trails and multi-use paths for cyclists of all ages and abilities generally as identified in Appendix D - Cycling Facilities based on the Markham and York Region Cycling Master Plans; - f) implementing segregated bicycle lanes and/or off-road bicycle paths along arterial roads and major and minor collector roads where cycling safety is a foremost concern; - g) enhancing and integrating convenient and secure public bicycle parking within: - i. inter-modal locations such as rail stations and transit stops; - ii. major trip attractors such as sports venues, entertainment centres, shopping complexes and community service centres; and - iii. the right-of-ways of streets in new mixed-use neighbourhoods and intensification areas; - h) updating the zoning by-law to include bicycle parking standards and requirements for shower and change facilities in major non-residential developments; - i) supporting the implementation of Markham's Pathways and Trails Master Plan to create a connected network of off-road trails through natural areas and hydro corridors for use by pedestrians and cyclists; - j) considering the introduction of a bike-share program for residents and visitors to Markham: and - k) partnering with the Region and organizations in the local cycling community to support on-going promotional, safety and educational programs for pedestrians and cyclists.
+- a) creating a more pedestrian-friendly environment that is inter-connected by a network of safe, direct, comfortable and convenient pedestrian routes that are suitable for year-round walking; - b) designing, constructing and integrating new streets and retrofitting existing streets, where appropriate, to focus on the needs of pedestrians, cyclists and persons with disabilities and ensuring safety, accessibility, convenience, and comfort of all street users are considered: - c) to work with York Region to ensure that sidewalks and street lighting are provided on all streets served by transit; - d) supporting the provision of accessible, grade-separated crossings, where feasible and environmentally acceptable, at barrier points where major roads, highways, rail lines, and natural features such as ravines and waterways present a significant disruption to the movement of pedestrians and cyclists; - e) promoting a safe and comprehensive network of signed bike routes, bike lanes, cycle tracks and multi-use paths for cyclists of all ages and abilities based on Markham's Cycling Master Plan; - f) implementing dedicated bicycle lanes along arterial roads and major collector roads where cycling safety is a foremost concern; - g) enhancing and integrating convenient and secure bicycle parking within: - i. inter-modal locations such as rail stations and transit stops; - ii. major trip attractors such as sports venues, entertainment centres, shopping complexes and community service centres; and - iii. the right-of-ways of streets in new mixed-use neighbourhoods and intensification areas; - h) updating the zoning by-law to include bicycle parking standards and requirements for shower and change facilities in major non-residential developments; - i) supporting the implementation of Markham's Pathways and Trails Master Plan to create a connected network of off-road trails through natural areas and hydro corridors for use by pedestrians and cyclists; - j) considering the introduction of a bike-share program for residents and visitors to Markham; and - k) partnering with the Region and organizations in the local cycling community to support on-going promotional, safety and educational programs for pedestrians and cyclists.